dyhes/zulip/docs/production/upgrade-or-modify.md

    systemctl restart memcached
    ```

-5. Finally, we need to reinstall the current version of Zulip, which
+5. Finally, we need to reinstall the current version of Aloha, which
-   among other things will recompile Zulip's Python module
+   among other things will recompile Aloha's Python module
    dependencies for your new version of Python:

    ```bash